-The Duke Center for Autism and Brain Development is dedicated to helping each individual with autism and related developmental disabilities reach his or her full potential, thereby allowing society to benefit from the talents and diversity which persons with autism and other developmental disabilities offer.
+The Duke Center for Autism and Brain Development, an NIH Autism Center of Excellence, is dedicated to ensuring that individuals with autism reach their full potential, allowing society to benefit from the talents that neurodiverse individuals offer.
 We are a group of dedicated clinicians and scientists who work in partnership with people with autism and related disabilities, families, and the broader community to realize this goal.

-Meet Dr. Geraldine Dawson - Here is a podcast with Dr. Dawson discussing autism early detection and treatment throughout the lifespan.
+Dr. Geraldine Dawson - Listen to a podcast with Dr. Dawson discussing autism early detection and treatment throughout the lifespan.
 View a video of Dr. Dawson discussing clinical services at the Duke Center for Autism.
 Listen to an NPR interview with Dr. Dawson.